Jobseeker's Allowance

 - not be in full-time education

-New Style JSA and Universal Credit
+New style Jobseeker's Allowance and Universal Credit

-You can get New Style Jobseeker’s Allowance for up to 182 days.
+You can get new style Jobseeker’s Allowance for up to 182 days.

 Depending on your circumstances, it can be claimed on its own or at the same time as Universal Credit.

-If you get both at the same time, your New Style Jobseeker’s Allowance payment will be deducted from your Universal Credit payment – you may not get any extra money.
+If you get both at the same time, your new style Jobseeker’s Allowance payment will be deducted from your Universal Credit payment – you may not get any extra money.

-If you get New Style Jobseeker’s Allowance, you will get class 1 National Insurance credits.
+If you get new style Jobseeker’s Allowance, you will get Class 1 National Insurance credits.
 In some circumstances you may only get these credits and no money.

-When your New Style Jobseeker’s Allowance ends, you can talk to your work coach about your options.
+When your new style Jobseeker’s Allowance ends, you can talk to your work coach about your options.

 How to claim

-Complete your claim for New Style Jobseeker’s Allowance.
+Complete your claim for new style Jobseeker’s Allowance.

 To apply you will need your:

-- National Insurance Number
+- National Insurance number

-- bank or building society account details or those of a family member or trusted friend
+- bank or building society account details (or those of a family member or trusted friend)

 - employment details for the past six months including employer contact details and dates you worked with them

-You’ll also need a statement letter if you get any money from a private pension, a workplace pension or an annuity.
+You’ll need a statement letter if you get any money from a private pension, a workplace pension or an annuity.

 Backdating your claim